Eakins History, Family Crest & Coats of Arms

 The surname Eakins was first found in Oxfordshire where they held a family seat from very early times.

-Important Dates for the Eakins family
+Early History of the Eakins family

 This web page shows only a small excerpt of our Eakins research.
 Another 152 words (11 lines of text) covering the years 1279, 1300, 1321, 1327, 1066 and 1730 are included under the topic Early Eakins History in all our PDF Extended History products and printed products wherever possible.